| The Bauers, Isabel Mendez, Emilio Suarez,

 by it, but I never understood.
 But, I do know what an opium

 high feels like."
 She opened her mouth and took a deep breath.
+Oh no, not a lecture on responsibility.
+Rogue did

 not care if Mystique saw her visibly cringe and shrug away.
+"Stop trying to ignore me.
+I firmly believe that mutant should

 use their abilities, but from now on, I want you to be careful.